Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/C/6_LEDPixel.rst

     **t** : Types of LED.

-        :red:`TYPE_RGB`: The sequence of LEDPixel module loading color is red, green and blue.
+        :combo:`red font-bolder:TYPE_RGB`: The sequence of LEDPixel module loading color is red, green and blue.

-        :red:`TYPE_RBG`: The sequence of LEDPixel module loading color is red, blue and green.
+        :combo:`red font-bolder:TYPE_RBG`: The sequence of LEDPixel module loading color is red, blue and green.

-        :red:`TYPE_GRB`: The sequence of LEDPixel module loading color is green, red and blue.
+        :combo:`red font-bolder:TYPE_GRB`: The sequence of LEDPixel module loading color is green, red and blue.

-        :red:`TYPE_GBR`: The sequence of LEDPixel module loading color is green, blue and red.
+        :combo:`red font-bolder:TYPE_GBR`: The sequence of LEDPixel module loading color is green, blue and red.

-        :red:`TYPE_BRG`: The sequence of LEDPixel module loading color is blue, red and green.
+        :combo:`red font-bolder:TYPE_BRG`: The sequence of LEDPixel module loading color is blue, red and green.

-        :red:`TYPE_BGR`: The sequence of LEDPixel module loading color is blue,g reen and red.
+        :combo:`red font-bolder:TYPE_BGR`: The sequence of LEDPixel module loading color is blue,g reen and red.

 .. py:function:: void begin(void);